Organizing Clothing Drawer

 Fold your clothing into a rectangular shape and then compact it or tuck it into a tight bundle.
 This will allow them to stand up vertically, much like a file folder in a filing cabinet.

-You’ll gain 50% more drawer space, which will allow you to create rows of clothing.
+You’ll gain 50% more drawer space, allowing you to create rows of clothing.
 Now, whenever you want a specific piece of clothing, everything is visible and accessible.

 Vertical folding for your clothes and linens